If you're having problems, you should look at these areas things first:

 - if you have another tube try that one

-Note: Kits v5 and above which use a speaker instead of a piezo are subject to a faint whine at the extreme HV settings.
+Kits use a speaker instead of a piezo are subject to a faint whine at the extreme HV settings.
 This is caused by the speaker coil picking up the oscillation from the inductor L1.
-Moving the speaker off the board, mounting it on the case will solve the problem.
+Moving the speaker off the board, mounting it on the case should solve the problem.
 If the speaker remains on the board you can usually be avoid the whine by decreasing or in some cases increasing the HV setting.
 Other more general causes are:

 - flux on board or board on a conductive surface (HV conducts easily wood and even black foam board will conduct.)